Geosyntec/pybmp/readme.md

-# pybmp: A convenient interface between wqio and the International BMP Database.
+# `pybmpdb`: A convenient interface between `wqio` and the International BMP Database.